Beard Growth Stages and Hair Cycle

 When your beard is already long enough to play with, do not style it just yet.
 Trim it first, then proceed to have your fun.

 The anagen phase is long, but the ends of your hair tend to get damaged.
 Beard hair is prone to split ends and breakage because it constantly gets wet, and hair is most vulnerable when it is drenched in water.
 So, do not let your split ends call it quits to the healthier bits near the roots, trim it off and keep your beard healthy.
+Remember, the ladies prefer a well-groomed beard the most.

 Do not let months of waiting go down the drain quickly because you cannot take care of your facial mane.